peter-leonov/webhooks-proxy-tunnel/README.md

     ```bash
     cd webhooks-proxy-tunnel
-    # this step might ask you to log into your Cloudflare account
+    # this step will ask you to log into your Cloudflare account
     ( cd worker && npm i && npm run deploy )
     ```